cypher2509/big-bull/README.md

 #### API Endpoints:
 1. **GET /searchStock**: Searches for stocks based on a given stock name.
+2. **GET /generalNews**: Gets the trending and latest stock market related news.
+3. **POST /getStockNews**: Gets the trending and latest news related to a stock.

 #### Unit Tests:
 - **Search Stock Tests**: Tests for searching stocks with scenarios including valid and invalid stock names.